illinoistech-itm/jhajek/itmt-495-595/notes/Docker-02/docker-02.md

   - By default, every Docker container has its own PID namespace, isolating process information for each container
   - Docker identifies every container by its generated container ID, abbreviated container ID, or its human-friendly name
   - All containers are in any one of six distinct states: created, running, restarting, paused, removing, or exited

+## Summary continued

+- This chapter shows how you can use Docker for that purpose The ideas and features covered include the following:
   - The docker exec command can be used to run additional processes inside a running container
   - A user can pass input or provide additional configuration to a process in a container by specifying environment variables at container-creation time
   - Using the --read-only flag at container-creation time will mount the container filesystem as read-only and prevent specialization of the container